Time To Read: 6 minutes

 You can influence the perceived value of your services in a variety of ways.
 First, commit to performing quality work.
 If you mow in neat rows, trim the edges of the yard with precision, and otherwise pay lots of attention to the little details, customers will often consider you a premium-level service provider.

-Pricing is one of the most complicated aspects of developing a lawn mowing business plan.
+Pricing is one of the most complicated aspects of developing lawn mowing business plans.
 For help, check out How to Set Lawn Care Pricing and Quotes.

-You don’t want to create your business and then turn your attention to marketing later.
-Instead, marketing strategies should be woven into your business plan from the initial stages.
-Fortunately, many effective marketing strategies don’t require much money as long as you’re willing to do some work.
+You don’t want to create your lawn care business and then turn your attention to marketing later.
+Instead, marketing strategies should be woven into your lawn-mowing business plan from the initial stages.
+Fortunately, many effective lawn care marketing strategies don’t require much money as long as you’re willing to do some work.

 Hanging fliers on doors around the neighborhood is often a surprisingly effective way to drum up business.
 After all, you can see the best leads right from the curb.
 Leave a flier on the door of any house with an unkempt, overgrown lawn.

-Additionally, advertise while you work.
+Additionally, advertise your lawn care business while you work.
 Place a small sign with your company name on the yard while your crew provides services.
 Offer the homeowner a discount on their bill if you can leave your sign in their yard after the work is completed.

 Uniforms and truck logos also offer inexpensive marketing opportunities.
 Make sure your company name is visible on the sides of your vehicles.
 When your vehicles are parked on the street, passersby can then easily identify your company name.